matthew-brett/pydagogue/curious_git.rst

 ============================================================

 As you saw in your SAP system, we can think of the commits as nodes in a graph.
 Each commit stores the identity of its parent commit(s).
-The parents link the commits (nodes) to form edges.
+The pointers from each commit back to its parent(s) link the commits (nodes) to form edges.

-It is common to see a git history written as a graph, and it is often useful to think of this graph when we are working with a git repository.
+It is common to see a git history shown as a graph, and it is often useful to think of this graph when we are working with a git repository.

 There are a lot of graphical tools to show the git history as a graph, but ``git log`` has a useful flag called ``--graph`` which shows the commits as a